blackferncreations/germankeycut/README.md

 Their relevance depends on the structural conditions of the engagement.

-A fuller definition of structural positioning is provided in [positioning.md](./positioning.md).
+A fuller definition is provided in [positioning.md](./positioning.md).

 ---

 # System Market

-GermanKeyCut uses the term **system market** for the underlying market model.
+GermanKeyCut uses the term **system market** for the market model underlying its approach to German market positioning.

 Within this model, an international offer enters an existing structure of: